640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Neuromyelitis optica, sometimes called NMO, is a rare yet severe inflammatory process of the central nervous system.
-The condition mainly affects the spinal cord and the optic nerves, or the nerves that carry signals from the eyes to the brain.
+Neuromyelitis optica, also called NMO, is a rare yet severe autoimmune inflammatory process affecting the central nervous system.
+It mainly affects the spinal cord and the optic nerves -- the nerves that carry signals from the eyes to the brain.
 As a result, the disease can cause paralysis and blindness.

 Neuromyelitis optica most often strikes during childhood or when adults are in their 40s.
-NMO is especially common in young women, but men can develop it, too.
+It’s especially common in young women, but men can develop it, too.
 Experts used to think that NMO was a type of multiple sclerosis.
 They now think it may be a different condition.
-The conditions do have some similar symptoms, but these are usually more severe in neuromyelitis optica.
-Vision problems with multiple sclerosis usually affect one eye at a time, but NMO may affect both eyes at the same time.
+The conditions do have some similar symptoms, but these are usually more severe in NMO.
+Vision problems with multiple sclerosis usually affect one eye at a time, while NMO may affect both eyes at the same time.

 These are possible symptoms of NMO:

-Doctors may do a variety of tests if they suspect neuromyelitis optica:
+Health care providers may do a variety of tests if they suspect NMO including:

 Experts don't consider this condition curable.
-But doctors can prescribe medicines or other treatments to reduce the effects of the disease and relieve symptoms.
+But health care providers can prescribe medicines or other treatments to reduce the effects of the disease and relieve symptoms.
 These may include: